- Home

 Relationship with Tax Authorities

 The Foster Group provides information and otherwise responds to tax authorities in good faith.
-In addition, the Group has requested bilateral advance pricing arrangement (BAPA) to ensure the predictability of the application of transfer pricing taxation.
+In addition, the Group has received a bilateral advance pricing arrangement (BAPA) to ensure the predictability of the application of transfer pricing taxation.

 The Foster Group prepares and discloses its financial statements in compliance with the Financial Instruments and Exchange Act and related laws.
 It also discloses tax information in the financial statements based on the related laws and regulations.

-The Group responds appropriately to income taxes concerning the global minimum corporate tax rate, which was established based on Pillar Two in the BEPS 2.0 project that has been discussed by the OECD and G20.
+The Group responds appropriately to income taxes concerning the global minimum corporate tax rate, which was established based on Pillar Two of the BEPS 2.0 project which has been discussed by the OECD and the G20.
+For example, the Group examines whether it fulfills exemption criteria based on Country-by-Country Reporting (CbCR) in collaboration with an external consultant.

 Information Security